10 Reasons Not to Get a Credit Card

 "Social security, bank account, and credit card numbers aren't just data.
 In the wrong hands they can wipe out someone's life savings, wreck their credit and cause financial ruin."— Melissa Bean

-6. Card management is difficult.
-Keeping track of all your debts and payments can become a major issue, especially if users have multiple cards.
+Keeping track of all your debts and payments can become a major issue, especially if users have multiple cards, and other debts or loans.
 Three cards means three lots of statements and payment deadlines to deal with each month.
 With money coming in and out all the time, it can easily become confusing.

 What Wall Street and credit card companies are doing is really not much different from what gangsters and loan sharks do who make predatory loans.
 While the bankers wear three-piece suits and don't break the knee caps of those who can't pay back, they still are destroying people's lives.— Bernie Sanders